zyrolasting/unlike-assets/README.md

 ## What's Here?
 This repository tracks a contained ecosystem of packages.
-It all starts in `unlike-assets-resolver`, which provides a configurable "module resolver" that asynchronously maps string URLs to _up-to-date_ Racket values.
-I use scare quotes because the Racket values are glorified hashes, not Racket modules.
+It all starts in `unlike-assets-resolver`, which provides a configurable module resolver that asynchronously maps string URLs to up-to-date hashes.

+The other packages play different roles.
+Most of them define a kind of asset that the resolver can use.
+Others offer recipes that ease use of lower-level packages.
+If you don't want to think about it too much, you'll just want the `unlike-assets` package, which bundles useable defaults with a `#lang`.

+Once the defaults no longer suffice, you will need to install the packages relevant to you.

-## Anticipated Question: "WTF is with this filesystem.
-How do I require anything?!"
+## WTF is with this filesystem?
-**Short answer**: Racket made me do it, and the docs for each package will mention a relevant `(require ...)` lying around.
-Use it.
+**Short answer**: Racket made me do it.
+Read the docs.

 **Long answer:** Racket's module resolver thinks of _packages_ and _collections_ as two different things.
-If you come from JavaScript or Python, you can install a package and type that package's name with an `import` or `require`.
-That's NOT how it works here.
+If you come from JavaScript or Python, you can install a package and type that package's name with an `import` or `require`. _That's not how it works here._

-In Racket, a collection is a symbolic name for some logical group of modules.
+In Racket, a collection is a logical grouping of modules.
 Packages **_contribute_** to collections.
 So when you install `unlike-assets-css`, it will toss a `css` module into the `unlike-assets` collection so you can write `(require unlike-assets/css)`.

-Racket (more specifically `raco`) has filesystem conventions for supporting this kind of workflow.
+Racket (more specifically `raco`) has file conventions for this workflow.
 This is why you see a bunch of nested directories with the same names, and files with different names for the same role.

 ## Optional Reading: Project Vision